bignosethethird/af-ZA_joomla_lang/README.md

 ```

 _NOTE:_
-> Do not confuse Tags with Tag Comments, or Tag Comments with Code Commit comments!
+> Do not confuse Tags with Tag Comments,
+> Do not confuse Tag Comments with Code Commit comments!
+> Do not confuse Tags with Branches!

 * Checkout code against a tag